ibm-cloud-docs/containers/edge-workload-prevent.md

         {: pre}

 1. Verify that the worker pool and worker nodes have the `dedicated=edge` label.
-    * To check the worker pool, run the `get` command.
+    * To check the worker pool, use the `get` command.
         ```sh
         ibmcloud ks worker-pool get --cluster <cluster_name_or_ID> --worker-pool <worker_pool_name_or_ID>
         ```